 The final rule increases worker protection in many ways.
-The final rule:
+The rule:

 - Eliminates the hazard of workers climbing extended heights on fixed ladders without fall protection by phasing out the use of qualified climbers in outdoor advertising;

-- Provides performance criteria for personal fall protection equipment in general industry, similar to the criteria that have been in OSHA's construction industry rules since 1994;
+- Provides performance criteria for personal fall protection equipment in general industry, similar to the criteria used in OSHA's construction industry rules since 1994;

 - Requires the use of body harnesses, and prohibits body belts, in personal fall arrest systems to distribute fall arrest forces over a larger area of a worker's body; and

-- Requires workers who use personal fall protection and other equipment the standard covers be trained, and retrained as necessary, in fall and equipment hazards before they work at elevated heights or use that equipment, including fall protection systems.
+- Requires that workers who use personal fall protection and other covered equipment be trained, and retrained as necessary, in fall and equipment hazards prior to work at elevated heights and use of that equipment, including fall protection systems.

-The final rule is easier for employers to follow and provides employers with greater flexibility.
-For example, the final rule:
+The rule is easier for employers to follow and provides employers with greater flexibility.
+For example, it:

 - Provides compliance flexibility for employers by increasing the fall protection options employers may use;

-- Provides greater consistency between OSHA's general industry and construction standards, which makes compliance easier for employers who perform both general industry and construction activities;
+- Provides greater consistency between OSHA's general industry and construction standards, which makes compliance simpler for employers who perform both general industry and construction activities;

 - Incorporates advances in technology, industry best practices, and national consensus standards, which provide employers with effective and cost-efficient measures to protect workers;

-- Replaces outdated specification requirements with performance-based language and criteria, which provides greater flexibility and makes the final rule easier for employers and workers to understand and follow.
+- Replaces outdated specification requirements with more flexible performance-based language and criteria, and makes the rule clearer for employers and workers to understand and follow.

-The final rule applies to all general industry workplaces and covers all walking-working surfaces, which include horizontal and vertical surfaces such as floors, stairs, roofs, ladders, ramps, scaffolds, elevated walkways, and fall protection systems.
+The rule applies to all general industry workplaces and covers all walking-working surfaces, which include horizontal and vertical surfaces such as floors, stairs, roofs, ladders, ramps, scaffolds, elevated walkways, and use of fall protection systems.

 The final rule covers a wide variety of general industry firms including building management services, utilities, warehousing, retail, window cleaning, chimney sweeping, and outdoor advertising.

-The final rule includes a number of revisions to the existing general industry standards.
-These changes and new requirements include:
+A number of revisions were made to the existing general industry standards.
+Changes and new requirements include:

 - Fall protection flexibility (§1910.28(b)).
 The final rule allows employers to protect workers from falls by choosing from a range of accepted fall protection systems, including personal fall protection systems.
-It eliminates the existing mandate to use guardrails as the primary fall protection method and gives employers the flexibility to determine what method they believe will work best in their particular workplace situation.
+It eliminates the existing mandate to use guardrails as the primary fall protection method and gives employers the flexibility to determine what method they believe is more effective in their particular workplace situation.
 This approach has been successful in the construction industry since 1994.
-The final rule allows employers to use non-conventional fall protection practices in certain situations, such as designated areas on low-slope roofs for work that is temporary and infrequent and fall protection plans on residential roofs when employers demonstrate guardrail, safety net, or personal fall protection systems are not feasible or create a greater hazard (§1910.28(b)(1) and (b)(13));
+The rule allows employers to use non-conventional fall protection practices in certain situations, such as designated areas on low-slope roofs for work that is temporary and infrequent and fall protection plans on residential roofs when employers can demonstrate guardrail, safety net, or personal fall protection systems are not feasible or create a greater hazard (§1910.28(b)(1) and (b)(13));

 - Updated scaffold requirements (§1910.27(a)).
 The final rule replaces the outdated general industry scaffold standards with the requirement that employers comply with OSHA's construction scaffold standards;

 - Phase-in of ladder safety systems or personal fall arrest systems on fixed ladders (§1910.28(b)(9)).
-The final rule phases in over 20 years a requirement to equip fixed ladders (that extend over 24 feet) with ladder safety or personal fall arrest systems and prohibits the use of cages and wells as a means of fall protection after the phase-in deadline.
+The final rule phases in - over a 20-year period - a requirement to equip fixed ladders (that extend over 24 feet) with ladder safety or personal fall arrest systems, and prohibits the use of cages and wells as a means of fall protection after the phase-in deadline.
 There is wide recognition that cages and wells do not prevent workers from falling from fixed ladders or protect them from injury if a fall occurs.
-The final rule grandfathers in cages and wells on existing ladders, but requires during the phase-in period that employers equip new ladders and replacement ladders/ladder sections with ladder safety or personal fall arrest systems;
+The final rule grandfathers in cages and wells on existing ladders, but requires that employers equip new ladders and replacement ladders/ladder sections with ladder safety or personal fall arrest systems during the phase-in period;

 - Rope descent systems (RDS) and certification of anchorages (§1910.27(b)).
 The final rule codifies OSHA's memorandum for employers who use RDS to perform elevated work.
-The final rule prohibits employers from using RDS at heights greater than 300 feet above grade unless they demonstrate it is not feasible or creates a greater hazard to use any other system above that height.
-In addition, the final rule requires building owners to provide and employers to obtain information that permanent anchorages used with RDS have been inspected, tested, certified, and maintained as capable of supporting at least 5,000 pounds per employee attached.
+It prohibits employers from using RDS at heights greater than 300 feet above grade unless they demonstrate it is not feasible or creates a greater hazard to use any other system above that height.
+In addition, the final rule requires building owners to provide, and employers to obtain, information that permanent anchorages used with RDS have been inspected, tested, certified, and maintained as capable of supporting at least 5,000 pounds per employee attached.

 - Personal fall protection system performance and use requirements (§1910.140).
 The final rule, which allows employers to use personal fall protection systems (i.e., personal fall arrest, travel restraint, and positioning systems), adds requirements on the performance, inspection, use, and maintenance of these systems.
 Like OSHA's construction standards, the final rule prohibits the use of body belts as part of a personal fall arrest system;

 - Training (§1910.30).
-The final rule adds requirements that employers ensure workers who use personal fall protection and work in other specified high hazard situations are trained, and retrained as necessary, about fall and equipment hazards, including fall protection systems.
+The final rule adds requirements that employers ensure workers who use personal fall protection and work in other specified high hazard situations are trained, and retrained as necessary, regarding fall and equipment hazards and fall protection systems.
 Employers must provide information and training to each worker in a manner the worker understands.

-The final rule becomes effective on January 17, 2017, which is 60 days after publication in the Federal Register.
-OSHA also provides delayed or phased-in compliance dates for several requirements in the final rule, including:
+The effective date was January 17, 2017, which was 60 days after publication in the Federal Register.
+OSHA also provided delayed or phased-in compliance dates for several requirements in the final rule, including: